imarc/padstone/README.md

 composer create-project imarc/padstone [folder]
 ```

 Enter the newly created folder and run the front-end buildstep.
+The webpack.mix.js file is imported from another project and needs to be updated.
+Copy the contents of webpack.mix.js-resources and paste them into webpack.mix.js.
+Then

 ```sh
 cd [folder]